0xAX/linux-insides/Interrupts/linux-interrupts-2.md

 } __attribute__((packed));
 ```

-Of course in our case the `gdt_ptr` does not represent the `GDTR` register, but `IDTR` since we set `Interrupt Descriptor Table`.
-You will not find an `idt_ptr` structure, because if it had been in the Linux kernel source code, it would have been the same as `gdt_ptr` but with different name.
-So, as you can understand there is no sense to have two similar structures which differ only by name.
-You can note here, that we do not fill the `Interrupt Descriptor Table` with entries, because it is too early to handle any interrupts or exceptions at this point.
+Of course in our case the `gdt_ptr` does not represent the `GDTR` register, but `IDTR` since we set the `Interrupt Descriptor Table`.
+You will not find an `idt_ptr` structure, because if it had been in the Linux kernel source code, it would have been the same as a `gdt_ptr` but with a different name.
+It would make no sense to create two structures that only differ in their names.
+Note here that we do not fill the `Interrupt Descriptor Table` with entries, because it is too early to handle any interrupts or exceptions at this point.
 That's why we just fill the `IDT` with `NULL`.

 After the setup of the [Interrupt descriptor table](http://en.wikipedia.org/wiki/Interrupt_descriptor_table), [Global Descriptor Table](http://en.wikipedia.org/wiki/GDT) and other stuff we jump into [protected mode](http://en.wikipedia.org/wiki/Protected_mode) in the - [arch/x86/boot/pmjump.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/pmjump.S).
 You can read more about it in the [part](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-3.html) which describes the transition to protected mode.